followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/cellTemplate.md

 - **text**: <font size="-1">String</font>
 **displayValue** after applying [format]({basewidgetpath}/Configuration/columns/#format) and [customizeText]({basewidgetpath}/Configuration/columns/#customizeText).
 - **columnIndex**: <font size="-1">Number</font>
 The index of the column to which the cell belongs.
-For more information on how this index is calculated, refer to the [Calculating the Column Index](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index) topic.
 - **rowIndex**: <font size="-1">Number</font>
 The index of the row to which the cell belongs.
 Begins with 0 on each page.
-Group rows are included.
-For details on row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
 - **column**: <font size="-1">Object</font>
 The settings of the column to which the cell belongs.
-- **rowType**: <font size="-1">String</font>
-The type of the row to which the cell belongs.
-Equals *"data"* for ordinary rows or *"group"* for group rows.

-It is also possible to define the template using the following template engines.
+It is also possible to define a cell template using the following template engines.
 You can access the aforementioned cell settings inside the template in a similar manner.

 - [jQuery Templates](https://github.com/BorisMoore/jquery-tmpl)
 - [JsRender](https://github.com/BorisMoore/jsrender)